-- The leaves are spirally arranged on the shoots, but twisted at the base to lie in two flat ranks (except on erect leading shoots); they are linear-lanceolate, 4-12 cm long and 6 – 10 mm broad, soft in texture, with a blunt tip, green above, and with two conspicuous white stomatal bands below.
+- The leaves are spirally arranged on the shoots, but twisted at the base to lie in two flat ranks (except on erect leading shoots).
+They are linear-lanceolate shaped, measure 1.6 to 4.8 inches (4 – 12 cm) long and 0.24 to 0.4 inch (6 – 10 mm) broad with soft texture, blunt tips, colored dark green above, and with two conspicuous white stomatal bands below.
 They differ from the related genus Cephalotaxus in the broader leaves, and from Torreya by the blunt, not spine-tipped leaves.

 - The pollen cones (male fruiting bodies) are catkin-like, measuring 1.2 to 6 inches (3 – 15 cm) long, grouped in clusters of 2 to 6 together produced from a single bud.